notbeer/Gametest-API-Wrapper/DOCS.md

 interface registrationInformationInterface {
-    private?: boolean, //Optional - If true the command won't be displayed upon "help" command execution cancelMessage?: boolean, //Optional - If true players text won't be sent in chat when they execute the command ownerOnly?: boolean, //Optional - If set to true player requires the "OWNER" tag to execute the command
+    private?: boolean, //Optional - If true the command won't be displayed upon "help" command execution cancelMessage?: boolean, //Optional - If true players text won't be sent in chat when they execute the command
     name: string, //Required - The command name aliases?: string[], //Optional - More command names.
 This basically gives you the ability to execute the same command under multiple names description?: string, //Optional - Description on what the command does